 Todd grabbed Melika’s hand and squeezed it firmly.
 “We’ll be upstairs before long.”
 Todd brushed Melika’s hair away from the side of her face and whispered in her ear.
 “We can redose then if you want.
 The Orchid might start wearing off soon.”

 Melika and Todd had to wait another ten minutes before they were able to finally get on the elevator.
 The carriage was elbow-to-elbow when Melika, Todd, and more than a dozen other students boarded.
-They were among the last people to enter the elevator, and Melika wound up squished in a corner, pressed between Todd, one of the Welder’s linebackers that had broken up the initial fight outside the dorms, and the mirrored glass walls of the elevator.
+Todd and Melika were among the last people to enter the elevator, and Melika wound up squished in a corner, pressed between Todd, one of the Welder’s linebackers that had tried to break up the initial fight outside the dorms, and the mirrored glass walls of the elevator.

 Melika wasn’t a fan of elevators when she was in them by herself.
 They were steel death traps, dependent on too many other people not fucking up basic physics and engineering.
-Melika was a stairs kind of gal if she could help it.
+Melika was a stairs kind of gal.
 Being trapped in this monstrosity with mostly out-of-state PittU students who would gladly projectile vomit all over her if the elevator stopped or started too fast was an indignity she was increasingly not in the mood to bear.

-Melika’s situation was not helped by her increasing suspicion that the Orchid in her system was finding its second wind.
+Melika’s situation was not helped by her increasing suspicion that the Orchid in her system was actually finding its second wind.
 Melika had done enough uppers to know that the speed portion of her trip was over.
 The euphoria — both mental and tactile — that had overwhelmed Melika at the club was all gone.
-Melika no longer felt like she was without limits.
 She was tired.
 Her legs ached.
 Melika’s arms were sore from the tension of keeping the Ed Hardy Bro in that full nelson.
-Melika was lightheaded and she just wanted some water and to go to sleep more than anything else.
+Melika was lightheaded and she just wanted some water and to go to sleep.
 However, the tension in Melika’s spine hadn’t gone away.
 That sense that if she just closed her eyes, then she could see into the hearts and souls of everyone around her hadn’t gone away.
 It was only getting stronger.

 The elevator opened on the fourteenth floor.
 The carriage had thinned out a little, but the elevator was still overcrowded.
-The Welders linebacker near Melika tried to gently disengage himself from the group and get out of the elevator but more drunk freshmen girls attempted to board the “up” elevator that they refused to understand wasn’t going downstairs.
+The Welders linebacker near Melika tried to gently disengage himself from the group and get out of the elevator but more drunk freshmen girls attempted to board the “up” elevator.

 The linebacker had little trouble repelling the initial wave.
 He weighed nearly 300 pounds and even half a dozen freshies was nothing compared to the Miner’s front line in Morgantown.
-Those were scary college students.
-The LB had been hit in the face by batteries the student section was throwing when the Welders had gone down to West Virginia to play during the fall semester.
+The LB had been hit in the face by batteries the student section was throwing when the Welders had gone down to West Virginia to play the month before.
 What did a couple drunks, weighing maybe a hundred pounds a piece, mean to him?

 However, two of the girls were able to sneak under the LB’s outstretched arms as he worked to repel this drunken horde.
 The pair that made it past him were the shortest and most sly of the revelers trying to force themselves into the elevator.
 They managed to slip past the LB, but the elevator’s other occupants attempted to shove them back out.
 The only thing they managed to accomplish was shoving these interlocutors into the LB’s back who stumbled as the freshmen girls bounced off of him and into Todd, knocking Melika over.

-Melika was failing to keep her anxiety at bay when the prophecy came to her.
-The elevator was erupting with movement and anger.
+Melika was failing to keep her anxiety at bay as the elevator erupted with movement and anger.
 The drunk belligerents were being expelled, and the linebacker had stormed away from the scene.
 Everyone in the elevator was on edge.
 Melika could see the sheer tension sparking off of her neighbors.
 Bluish-white tendrils reaching, trying to grab anything in their reach, but as the elevator doors closed, everything and everyone inside of the elevator but her and Todd blinked out of existence.

 Melika couldn’t breathe.
 Her heart wasn’t beating.